Optimizing The Getup - Part 5: The Leg Sweep

 Like everything else, consistency is the key and tinkering with it will yield the best results.

-Next week I’ll breakdown Part 6 of Optimizing The Getup: Three-Point Stance to Half Kneeling
+Next week we’ll breakdown Part 6 of Optimizing The Getup: Three-Point Stance to Half Kneeling